-So, if you’ve ever wondered how you can improve creativity and efficiency of project competition inside your company, this article is for you!
-Here, we’ll tell you more about how cross functional teams operate, their main advantages and pitfalls and how to make them work right away.
+So, if you’ve ever wondered how you can improve the creativity and efficiency of project competition inside your company, this article is for you!
+Here, we’ll tell you more about how cross-functional teams operate, their main advantages and pitfalls and how to make them work right away.

 Keep reading — we hope you’ll find some helpful insights here!